This post may contain affiliate links. Please see my disclosure policy for details.

 5. Kepta Duona (Fried bread) / Rye Bread (Juoda Duona)

-Rye Bread or Kepta Duona is the oldest of Lithuanian foods which have been enjoyed by Lithuanians for centuries.
+Rye Bread or Kepta Duona is the oldest of Lithuanian foods and has been enjoyed by Lithuanians for centuries.
 It often has the nickname “black bread” due to its dark colour.

 Lithuania was the last country to convert to Christianity in the 14th century and before this they were Pagan.
 Rye bread was even used in some rituals.
 It is almost considered Holy and treated with great respect.
 So, you may also be greeted at a Lithuanian wedding with Rye bread!